datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 We'll start by sending messages between a sender and receiver.
 In your first terminal window, start up the receiver::

-  examples/recv --physical //localhost:5678 //localhost/recv
+  examples/recv --h localhost -p 5678

-This binds the receiver to the physical port ``localhost:5678``, and registers a logical address of ``localhost/recv``.
+This binds the receiver to to ``localhost:5678``.
 Let's take a quick peek at the code:

 .. literalinclude:: ../../../examples/recv